RevokeCash/revoke.cash/README.md

 ## Contributing

-### Adding a new chain
+### Adding a new network

-Adding a new chain is relatively straightforward as you only need to change two files: `lib/utils/chains.ts` and `cypress/e2e/chains.cy.ts`.
+Adding a new network is relatively straightforward as you only need to change two files: `lib/utils/chains.ts` and `cypress/e2e/chains.cy.ts`.

 #### Prerequisites

-To add a new chain, one of the following needs to be available:
+To add a new network, one of the following needs to be available:

-- A (public or private) RPC endpoint that supports `eth_getLogs` requests for the entire history of the chain.
+- A (public or private) RPC endpoint that supports `eth_getLogs` requests for the entire history of the network.
-- Support in [CovalentHQ](https://www.covalenthq.com/) for the chain.
+- Support in [CovalentHQ](https://www.covalenthq.com/) for the network.
 - A block explorer with an exposed API that is compatible with Etherscan's API (such as Blockscout).

-Also make sure that your chain is listed in [ethereum-lists/chains](https://github.com/ethereum-lists/chains) (and that is has subsequently been included in [@revoke.cash/chains](https://github.com/RevokeCash/chains)).
+Also make sure that your network is listed in [ethereum-lists/chains](https://github.com/ethereum-lists/chains) (and that is has subsequently been included in [@revoke.cash/chains](https://github.com/RevokeCash/chains)).
 Besides the earlier requirements, we also require a publicly available RPC endpoint with rate limits that are not too restrictive.
+It is also helpful if your network is listed (with TVL and volume stats) on DeFiLlama, but this is not required.

-#### Adding the chain
+#### Adding the network

 In `lib/utils/chains.ts`:

-- Add the chain to `PROVIDER_SUPPORTED_CHAINS`, `BLOCKSCOUT_SUPPORTED_CHAINS`, `ETHERSCAN_SUPPORTED_CHAINS` or `COVALENT_SUPPORTED_CHAINS`.
+- Add the network to `PROVIDER_SUPPORTED_CHAINS`, `BLOCKSCOUT_SUPPORTED_CHAINS`, `ETHERSCAN_SUPPORTED_CHAINS` or `COVALENT_SUPPORTED_CHAINS`.
-- Add the chain to `CHAIN_SELECT_MAINNETS` or `CHAIN_SELECT_TESTNETS`.
-You can subsequently run `yarn ts-node scripts/get-chain-order.ts` to determine its position in the chain selection dropdown.
+- Add the network to `CHAIN_SELECT_MAINNETS` or `CHAIN_SELECT_TESTNETS`.
+You can subsequently run `yarn ts-node scripts/get-chain-order.ts` to determine its position in the network selection dropdown.
-- Find a logo (preferably svg) for the chain, add it to `public/assets/images/vendor/chains` add the path to `getChainLogo()`.
+- Find a logo (preferably svg) for the network, add it to `public/assets/images/vendor/chains` add the path to `getChainLogo()`.
-- If `multicall3` is deployed on the chain, add it to `getChainDeployedContracts()`.
+- If `multicall3` is deployed on the network, add it to `getChainDeployedContracts()`.
-- If a price source (Uniswap v2 fork) is available for the chain, add it to `getChainPriceStrategies()`.
+- If a price source (Uniswap v2 or Uniswap v3 fork) is available for the network, add it to `getChainPriceStrategies()`.
-- If it uses a block explorer API such as Etherscan's or Blockscout's, add the chain to `getChainApiUrl()` and if it requires an API key, this should be added to the environment variable `ETHERSCAN_API_KEYS` in `.env`.
+- If it uses a block explorer API such as Etherscan's or Blockscout's, add the network to `getChainApiUrl()` and if it requires an API key, this should be added to the environment variable `ETHERSCAN_API_KEYS` in `.env`.
-- If the data in `ethereum-lists/chains` is different than what should be used by Revoke.cash, add the chain to `getChainName()`, `getChainExplorerUrl()`, `getChainRpcUrl()`, `getChainFreeRpcUrl()`, `getChainLogsRpcUrl()`, `getChainNativeToken()`
+- If the data in `ethereum-lists/chains` is different than what should be used by Revoke.cash, add the network to `getChainName()`, `getChainExplorerUrl()`, `getChainRpcUrl()`, `getChainFreeRpcUrl()`, `getChainLogsRpcUrl()`, `getChainNativeToken()`
-- Add an amount to `getDefaultDonationAmount()` that corresponds to around $10-20 in the native token of the chain.
+- Add an amount to `getDefaultDonationAmount()` that corresponds to around $10-20 in the native token of the network.

 In `cypress/e2e/chains.cy.ts`: